 When it comes to when people want to visit Ireland, summer gets all the glory, but it’s a great country year-round if you don’t mind a bit of rain.
 In fact, I think the off-seasons can be even better because you won’t be dealing with crowds of tourists and may have a chance to mingle with the locals more (something I always enjoy when I travel).
 Dublin in the winter is especially an ideal time to visit, as you won’t have to wait in line at some of the most popular attractions.

 As long as you dress a little warmer, you’ll enjoy all the things to do in Dublin in the winter.
-From seeing the holiday lights at the zoo to exploring Christmas markets, you may even do more activities than you would in the summer.
+From seeing the holiday lights at the zoo to exploring Dublin at Christmas, you may even do more activities than you would in the summer.
 And is there really any better time to have a pint of Guinness at a local pub when it’s cozy inside while you watch the rain outside?

 This article gives you a few tips on visiting Dublin in winter as well as suggestions of what to do, so read on!